Pests

 Symptoms

-• Fine bronze, yellow, or silver stippling across the surface of the compound leaflets
+• Fine bronze, yellow, or silvery stippling scattered across the surface of individual leaflets, each dot a single feeding puncture

-• Silk webbing at the junctions where leaflets attach to the petiole hub
+• Silk webbing spun into the tight junctions where leaflets attach to the petiole hub — one of the few spots on the plant with enough shelter for a colony to spin webbing undisturbed

 Causes

-Hot, dry indoor conditions — particularly common in winter heating season
+Hot, dry indoor air, especially through winter heating season

-Introduction from a newly acquired plant or from outdoor exposure
+Introduction from a newly acquired plant or a stint outdoors

 How to Fix It